MicrosoftDocs/azure-reference-other/studio-module-reference/clean-missing-data.md

  Category: [Data Transformation / Manipulation](data-transformation-manipulation.md)

-## Module Overview
+## Module overview

-This article describes how to use the  [Clean Missing Data](clean-missing-data.md) module in Azure Machine Learning Studio to remove, replace, or infer missing values from a dataset.
+This article describes how to use the [Clean Missing Data](clean-missing-data.md) module in Azure Machine Learning Studio to remove, replace, or infer missing values.

 Data scientists often check data for missing values and then perform various operations to fix the data or insert new values.
 The goal of such cleaning operations is to prevent problems caused by missing data that can arise when training a model.

 This module supports multiple type of operations for "cleaning" missing values, including:

 + Replacing missing values with a placeholder, mean, or other value
 + Completely removing rows and columns that have missing values
 + Inferring values based on statistical methods